sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 The Animal Selection tab allows you to control which animals are considered adoptable by ASM's internet publishers.
-In addition to items you select here, any animal which has both the "Non-Shelter" and "Courtesy Listing" flags will also be included.
+In addition to items you select here, any animal which has the "Courtesy Listing" flag will also be included.

 * Include [category] animals: Select “yes” to include animals fitting the category.